lnishan/awesome-competitive-programming/README.md

 - [Algorithms | GeeksforGeeks](http://www.geeksforgeeks.org/fundamentals-of-algorithms)
 Geeksforgeeks has a large amount of nicely written articles on different topics.
 It is a great complimentary resource for algorithm courses.
 - [PEGWiki](http://wcipeg.com/wiki/Special:AllPages)
 PEGWiki is arguably much better than Wikipedia.
-It houses amazing in-depth wiki-like writeups on many topics.
+It houses amazing in-depth wiki-like writeups on many tospics.
 - [algolist (Russian)](http://algolist.manual.ru/)
 algolist is a website devoted to algorithms of all sorts.
 - [LeetCode Video Tutorials](https://www.youtube.com/playlist?list=PLvHc59peqCbM43SNkoQpk59Ys05kHbHjH)